 Everyone will study English, Maths, PE (core), PSHE (core) and RE (core).
 You now should make 6 further subject choices.
+Broad General Education- S2 into S3 Personalisation and Choice

 You must make one choice from each column by circling a subject in the table below: